Cardiac Diagnostics & Imaging

 The cardiac imaging and diagnostics team supports your team of heart care specialists in understanding what is causing symptoms.
 Imaging is also often needed to monitor your heart to see if medicines and other treatments are working.

-When active dad Tom Murphy realized he was having trouble keeping up with his kids when they played ball together, he turned to his cardiologist at Wellstar Kennestone Regional Medical Center to help him create a personalized heart care action plan -- a plan that may have saved his life.Read his story
+When active dad Tom Murphy realized he was having trouble keeping up with his kids when they played ball together, he turned to his cardiologist at Wellstar Kennestone to help him create a personalized heart care action plan—a plan that may have saved his life.Read his story

-When it comes to getting high-quality care for your heart, you can count on Wellstar.
-We offer leading expertise, innovative treatments and compassionate care to protect your cardiovascular health.Learn more
+When it comes to getting high-quality care for your heart, count on Wellstar for leading expertise, innovative treatments and compassionate care to protect your cardiovascular health.Learn more

 Types of Diagnostics & Cardiac Imaging